storm-enroute/storm-enroute.github.io/home/styleguide.md

 - imports
 - 3 empty lines
 - a sequence of top level object separated with 2 empty lines
+- each indentation level is comprised of 2 spaces

 This is a typical file containing a class declaration: